IntentSoftware/docs/articles/how-to-guides/use-the-domain-designer/use-the-domain-designer.md

 # Use the Domain Designer

 This how-to will walk you through using the Domain Designer by working through an example where you will model conceptually how `Shapes` can be drawn on a `Canvas`.
-Assuming you have the `Intent.Modelers.Domain` module installed, open up the `Domain` designer by clicking on `Domain` located left of the screen.
+Ensure you have the `Intent.Modelers.Domain` module installed and open up the `Domain` designer by clicking on `Domain` in left pane of the screen.

 ## Add new Classes

-Right click on the background and select `New Class`.
+- Right-click the background and click the `New Class` option.
-In this example, give it the name `Shape`.
+- Give it a name of `Shape`.

 <p><video style="max-width: 100%" muted="true" loop="true" autoplay="true" src="videos/create-shape-class.mp4"></video></p>

-Create a few more Classes:
+Similarly, create the following additional Classes:

 - `Canvas`
 - `Group`